elm/compiler/README.md

 Installation for Haskell-users
 ------------------------------

-Elm as described in the previous section is actually split into two packages: `elm` which contains the guts of the compiler and `elm-server` which provides a simple HAppStack-based server to simplify development.
-Those of you planning to write your own server in Haskell only need the `elm` package:

-    cabal install elm

 The `elm` package provides support for [compilation of Elm code directly in Haskell](http://hackage.haskell.org/packages/archive/Elm/0.1.2/doc/html/Language-Elm.html) and [QuasiQuoting](http://hackage.haskell.org/packages/archive/Elm/0.1.2/doc/html/Language-Elm-Quasi.html).
 See the [Examples/](https://github.com/evancz/Elm/tree/master/Examples) directory for information and examples on how to get started with Elm+Haskell.